reactwg/react-native-new-architecture/docs/enable-libraries.md

 **The first step for supporting the New Architecture in your library is to ensure that it is compatible with the [Interop Layer](https://github.com/reactwg/react-native-new-architecture/discussions/135)**.
 The Interop Layer makes it possible to use existing native modules written for the legacy architecture with the New Architecture.

 If your library is already fully converted to the TurboModules/Fabric APIs, then you can skip this guide.
-Otherwise, then **you should do ensure compatibiltiy with the Interop Layer before proceeding to convert your library to natively use TurboModules/Fabric.**
+Otherwise, then **you should ensure compatibiltiy with the Interop Layer before proceeding to convert your library to natively use TurboModules/Fabric.**

 Starting with React Native 0.74, the Interop Layer is enabled by default.
 If your library works with it, then no changes will be needed on the user's side in order to use your library.